 This is considered a primary military occupational specialty (MOS), and the Marine Corps categorizes it as MOS 2651.
 It's open to Marines between the ranks of private and master gunnery sergeant.

 Special intelligence communicators' duties encompass all aspects of special intelligence communications.
 They support special compartment intelligence computerized network transmissions, network administration, cryptologic security, and computer network defense.

-MOS 2651 also maintains files, log special intelligence communications related publications and perform other operational and administrative tasks.
+MOS 2651 also maintains files, logs special intelligence communications related publications, and performs other operational and administrative tasks.

-In order to be eligible for this job, you'll need a score of 100 or higher on the general technical (GT) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-You'll be required to complete the cryptologic technician class A course.
+In order to be eligible for this job, Marines need a score of 100 or higher on the general technical (GT) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+Candidates are required to complete the cryptologic technician class A course.

 Since they handle potentially sensitive information and equipment, Marines in this job need to be eligible for a top-secret security clearance from the Department of Defense.
-This involves a background check of government agencies like the FBI, and an investigation of character, criminal records and finances.
+This involves a background check of government agencies like the FBI, along with an investigation of character, criminal records, and finances.
 A history of alcohol or drug abuse may be disqualifying.

 In addition, candidates for MOS 2651 must be eligible for access to sensitive compartmentalized information, as determined by a single-scope background investigation, the most in-depth background check conducted on military personnel.